 The third line, yin, shows one who wins the approval of peers and associates.
 Acceptance relieves all regrets.

-The fifth line, yin, shows that good fortune will come to one who is not attached to success or failure.
+The fifth line, yin, shows that promotion will come to one who is not attached to success or failure.

-The sixth line, yang, shows one who takes it upon himself or herself to control and punish others, just as a bull pushes others around with his horns.
+The sixth line, yang, shows one who takes it upon themself to control and punish others, just as a bull pushes others around with his horns.
 This is a dangerous position to take, and although some good may come of it, there will also be self-inflicted emotional pain.